-HIM 121 - ICD Coding II......(4:3:3) This course builds on skill using the ICD-9-CM system to code diagnoses and procedures.
+HIM 121 - ICD Coding II.....(4:3:3)

+This course builds on skill using the ICD-9-CM system to code diagnoses and procedures.
 Coding of conditions and related procedures not addressed in the previous course is covered, as are E codes, late effects and V codes.
 Issues of coding ethics and data quality as well as application of coding principles to electronic record systems are explored.
 Students will be introduced to related ICD-10 CM/PCS classifications.
 Lab: The lab component will provide practice in coding and sequencing diagnoses and procedures.
 Prerequisites: BIO 130 and HIM 120.

-HIM 122 - CPT Coding(4:3:3)
+HIM 122 - CPT Coding ......(4:3:3)

 Knowledge of clinical classification systems is expanded through presentation of principles of Current Procedural Terminology (CPT-4), used to code procedures performed by healthcare providers.
 Students assign procedure codes and apply guidelines for assignment of Evaluation and Management (E/M) codes and modifiers to case examples.
 The purpose and use of Healthcare Common Procedure Coding Systems (HCPCS) are reviewed.
 Application of coding principles to an electronic record system is explored.
-Prerequisites: HIM 121 HIM 130 - Legal Aspects of HIM.....(3:3:0) This course focuses on legal and regulatory issues in healthcare with emphasis on their application to healthcare information inservices and documentation of care.
+Prerequisites: HIM 121

+HIM 130 - Legal Aspects of HIM.....(3:3:)

+This course focuses on legal and regulatory issues in healthcare with emphasis on their application to healthcare information inservices and documentation of care.
 Students explore the rights and responsibilities of providers, employers, payers, and patients in a healthcare context.
 Topics include legal terminology pertaining to civil liability and judicial and legislative processes.
 Legal and regulatory issues surrounding the confidentiality of information and laws and regulations addressing release of information and retention of records are also examined.
 Prerequisites: BIO 121 and HIT 100.
 Corequisites: HIM 120 and HIM 131.

-HIM 131 - Health Informatics/HIM Systems(4:3:3)
+HIM 131 - Health Informatics/HIM Systems.....(4:3:3)

-This is an introductory course for the field of Health Information Management.
-It will focus on student understanding and knowledge of the health record and Information systems.
-Other topics that will be discussed include compliance, HIPAA, and databases.
-This course does have a lab component that will focus on abstraction and analysis of health records and health information.
-Site visits to various types of healthcare facilities is an integral part of this course to provide a practical application of information discussed in the classroom.
-Prerequisite: HIT 100 Co-requisites: HIM 120 and HIM 130
+This course focuses on health record and information systems.
+Other topics include compliance, HIPAA, and databases.
+The course also has a lab component that focuses on abstraction and analysis of health records and health information.
+Site visits to various types of healthcare facilities will provide a practical application of information discussed in the classroom.
+Prerequisites: HIT 100

-HIM 222 - Healthcare Reimbursement(2:2:0)
+HIM 222 - Healthcare Reimbursement .....(2:2:)